Supplementary Planning Documents

 The Newport and Ryde Local Cycling and Walking Infrastructure Plan (LCWIP) was first prepared during 2019 in close consultation with the local community and a range of key stakeholders including Ryde Town Council, Newport and Carisbrooke Community Council, Island Roads and cycling and walking forums Sustrans, CycleWight and Isle of Wight Ramblers.

 The document identifies cycling and walking improvements required at the local level in Newport and Ryde that will help deliver a long-term approach to developing local cycling and walking networks.
-The SPD will be used as a material consideration in planning decision making.

 Guidelines for new development SPDs